hyperledger/aries-rfcs/features/0434-outofband/README.md

 ### States

 The state machines for the sender and receiver are a bit odd for the out of band protocol because of it being a single message protocol with a response from a different protocol.
-In the following state machine diagrams we generically describe the response message from the *sender* as being a DIDComm message without associating the message with a specific protocol.
+In the following state machine diagrams we generically describe the response message from the *receiver* as being a DIDComm message without associating the message with a specific protocol.

 The *sender* state machine is as follows: